git-town/git-town/documentation/commands/hack-push-flag.md

 #### DESCRIPTION

 Newly hacked branches will be pushed upon creation if and only if `hack-push-flag` is true.
-The default value is true.
+The default value is false.